2013 Boise State Broncos football team: Conference shuffle

 Boise State was originally set to join the Big East Conference, along with fellow Mountain West member San Diego State, for football in 2013; however, after the Big East announced a split between its FBS members (which eventually became the American Athletic Conference) and its non-FBS schools (which kept the Big East name), Boise State announced on December 31, 2012 that it would stay in the Mountain West Conference.
 San Diego State would later announce they would stay in the Mountain West as well, making the Mountain West a 12 team conference.
-The Mountain West formed divisions for the first time, with Boise State as part of the Mountain Division, and will conduct a conference championship game for the first time.
+The Mountain West formed divisions for the first time, with Boise State as part of the Mountain Division, and would conduct a conference championship game for the first time.

 As part of the conditions for Boise State to stay in the conference, the Mountain West lifted the ban on the Broncos wearing their all blue uniforms at home during conference games.